junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas snorts a self-mockery laugh, "Exactly, and see how that turns out."

 "But you fixed it."
 Dean pats him on the shoulder encouragingly.
-"I'm sure we can figure something out too this time even if the worst comes."
+"I'm sure we can figure something out too this time, even if the worst comes."

 Cas lowers his head, "I just don't want to make any more mistakes.
 Can we at least take it slowly?
 Maybe only read when we absolutely have to."